British Columbia

 Those who know, please tell me - does downtown Toronto look that green?
 Even Montreal, I think, is not as green as Vancouver is.

 People often think of Vancouver as a city with the largest Asian population in Canada.
 I will not argue with that as it makes perfect sense given the proximity to Asia.
-According to the statistics, English is the second language for more than 50% of the Vancouver's population.
+According to the statistics, English is the second language for more than 50% of Vancouver's population.
 Here is the observation I have made: while Toronto also has a large Asian population, older people of Asian origin there often speak English with an accent which means that they are recent immigrants.
-However I've seen quite a few older people of Asian origin in Vancouver whose English did not have any accent.
+However, I've seen quite a few older people of Asian origin in Vancouver whose English did not have any accent.
 Would be interested to know how accurate my observation is.

 Building in Art Deco style which was very popular in North America in the 1920s before the Great Depression.